-Dorset Council reserves the right to conduct an instant removal of a vehicle which satisfies the criteria outlined in 1.2.
-Such a decision will be made on a case-by-case basis authorised by the Waste Enforcement Team Leader.

-Instant Removal operations may be undertaken in circumstances such as, but not limited to: Problematic repeat offenders and partnership working with agencies such as the police, DVLA and or the Environment Agency.
+Dorset Council reserves the right to conduct an instant removal of a vehicle which satisfies the criteria outlined in 6.2.2 and such a decision will be made on a case-by-case basis.
+Instant Removal operations may be undertaken in circumstances such as, but not limited to problematic repeat offenders and partnership working with agencies such as the Police, DVLA and or the Environment Agency.
 A decision to instantly lift an eligible vehicle does not in any way affect the fees (as specified in 6.2.7), owed to Dorset Council.

-6.2.13 Associated forms:
+6.2.12 Associated forms:

-DVLA Devolved Powers - Wheelclamping case update form
+DVLA Devolved Powers - Wheelclamping case update form.

 - This form to be completed when initial enforcement action is taken, clamped or immediate lift and sent to DVLA the same day or no later than 9am next working day. - When returning after the initial time has lapsed (48 hrs), complete other sections of the form (No.5) if it is released, lifted, or vehicle not there.
-This is known as 'Stolen Clamp'.
+This is known as 'gone on arrival'.